BigSoftVideo/DOTE/projects.md

    - "Copy Video-cues" - This is useful to toggle on if you wish to keep the same active media and video-cues in the new Transcript.
    - "Open copied Transcript when completed" - Toggle off if you don't want to immediately open the new Transcript.

-Select `Overwrite/Save` and the new Transcript will be quickly created (and opened).
+Select `Save` and the new Transcript will be quickly created (and opened).
+The original Transcript will still be listed in the list of Transcripts in the current Project.
+It can be edited independently of the new, forked Transcript that has its own life.
+This is useful for using an already developed Transcript as the origin of a shell (don't copy Transcript text) or spin-off version, while drawing on the same set of Sync-codes (copy sync-codes) and/or Video-cues (copy video-cues).

 That's it!
 You are ready to start [transcribing](transcript.md).